tes3mp-scripts/OriginalStart/Readme.md

 Unlike my other scripts, doesn't require the [DataManager](https://github.com/tes3mp-scripts/DataManager) (but still supports it if installed).

 To install, either `git pull` it, or download the repository as a folder, rename it to `OriginalStart` and then put it into your `server/scripts/custom`.
-After doing either of those, add `require("custom.OriginalStart.main)` to your `server/scripts/customScripts.lua`.
+After doing either of those, add `require("custom.OriginalStart.main")` to your `server/scripts/customScripts.lua`.

 If you are using [DataManager](https://github.com/tes3mp-scripts/DataManager), you can edit `data/custom/__config_OriginalStart.json`, otherwise you can edit lines `3` and `4` of `main.lua`.
 * `START_ON_DOCK` if `false`, spawns you at the ship like in vanilla Morrowind.
 If `true`, you spawn standing at the dock and the ship is disabled.